openwrt/packages/net/travelmate/files/README.md

 ## Main Features
 * STA interfaces operating in an "always off" mode, to make sure that the AP is always accessible
 * easy setup within normal OpenWrt/LEDE environment
-* strong LuCI-Support with builtin interface wizard and wireless interface manager
+* strong LuCI-Support with builtin interface wizard and a wireless station manager
 * fast uplink connections
 * manual / automatic mode support, the latter one checks the existing uplink connection regardless of ifdown event trigger actions every n seconds
 * support of devices with multiple radios